DESIGN CONCEPT2026

 seconds = 0 | cycle.bits = 00000 | flag.bits = 0 | sec.bits = 000000

-The binary count wins: each stroke carries a fixed weight, and reading a quadrant is simple addition.
+The binary count is clearer: each stroke carries a fixed weight, and reading a quadrant is simple addition.
 The growing cycle looks more deliberate but requires internalizing a sequence rather than five positional values.
 With this choice the four quadrants are:

 $$\begin{array}{c|c} \mathrm{h/24\;hours} & \mathrm{m/30\;or\;(30+m)/60\;minutes} \\ \hline \mathrm{s/30\;or\;(30+s)/60\;seconds} & \mathrm{(f_1/2+f_2/2)/4\;flag} \\ \end{array}$$